 Therefore, the Department of Engineering, Physics and Technology of Bronx Community College offers an A.A.S. in Cybersecurity and Networking.
-This A.A.S. program will graduate students who will be employable as entrylevel networking technicians with introductory skills in cybersecurity.
+This A.A.S. program will graduate students who will be employable as entry-level networking technicians with introductory skills in cybersecurity.
 Moreover, the graduates will have the opportunity to earn industry certifications during the course of the degree program, or earn college credit for those they may already hold.
 Graduates will also attain the academic foundation necessary to advance to a baccalaureate degree.
+The Cybersecurity and Networking A.A.S Degree articulates with the Bachelor of Technology in Computer Systems at New York City College of Technology.